it-at-m/opensource.muenchen.de/software/bluespice.md

 - opencore
 ---

-__BlueSpice MediaWiki__ is a free software based on MediaWiki, and is specially developed for companies as an enterprise wiki distribution.
+__BlueSpice MediaWiki__ is a free software, based on MediaWiki, and specifically developed for companies as an enterprise wiki distribution.

 ---